 The Training Center’s programs address the critical labor needs of the growing hospitality industry and have been custom tailored to the specific requirements of the industry.
 CGEP has engaged with local hotels, academic institutions, and government organizations to develop highly relevant training content and methodologies.
 These partnerships have been tremendously valuable, as they perform periodic reviews and provide updates to the Center’s curricula, assess its strategy, provide hands-on training opportunities and internships, and support job placement efforts.
 Armed with this very helpful information, the team can quickly respond to changes in the hospitality industry by adjusting the variety of training provided, fine-tune the numbers and qualifications of students enrolled, and update the content of course curricula.

 The value gained from collaboration has motivated industry leaders to hire and retain the Center’s graduates, as well as become long-term partners and friends.

 The Acceso Training Center has already become cash flow positive, which will allow it to be a sustainable enterprise serving the community for an indefinite number of years to come.
-Between 2013 and 2015, more than 3,000 students have been enrolled; 1,246 of whom were placed in work practicums pre-graduation; and more than 1,100 have graduated.
+Between 2013 and 2015, more than 3,000 students have been enrolled; 1,480 of whom were placed in work practicums pre-graduation; and more than 1,200 have graduated.
 This training center model is now being replicated in Pereira, the coffee growing region of Colombia.
-Additionally, over 50 percent of CGEP training center students have been women, several of whom are single mothers.
-All women will receive scholarships to fund the cost of their education.
+Additionally, approximately 78 percent of CGEP training center students have been women, of whom 48% are mothers.
+All women receive scholarships to fund the cost of their education.